-The following general principles apply to the valuation of Best Estimate Liabilities for all the Company's non-life business.
+The following general principles apply to the valuation of Best Estimate Liabilities for non-life and health (similar to non-life) business:

-- A Best Estimate is one that represents the expected outcome from the range of possible outcomes for the future and is reasonable and realistic taking account of all the uncertainties involved. - A consistent approach has been applied across all non-life business. - The calculation of Technical Provisions is performed on a going concern basis.
+- A Best Estimate is one that represents the expected outcome from the range of possible outcomes for the future and is reasonable and realistic taking account of all the uncertainties involved. - A consistent approach has been applied across all non-life and health (similar to non-life) business. - The calculation of Technical Provisions is performed on a going concern basis.
 This means that it can be assumed that contracts run to their conclusion and as a result a proportion of expected future costs will be covered by future business.

-The Company's Best Estimate Liabilities are valued based on the present value of future cash flows discounted using relevant risk-free interest rates adjusted for the EIOPA prescribed credit risk adjustment and Volatility Adjustment at the valuation date.
+The Company's Best Estimate Liabilities are valued based on the present value of future cash flows discounted using relevant risk-free interest rates adjusted for the European Insurance and Occupational Pensions Authority ("EIOPA") prescribed credit risk adjustment and Volatility Adjustment at the valuation date.
 The cash flows that are considered when calculating the Best Estimate Liabilities derive from:

-- In-force and expired contracts; - Contracts that have not yet incepted but that the Company has an obligation to enter into at the valuation date (preinception contracts); and - Future cancellations or endorsements by the policyholder.
+- In-force and expired contracts; - Contracts that have not yet incepted but that the Company has an obligation to enter into at the valuation date (pre-inception contracts); and - Future cancellations or endorsements by the policyholder.

 Best Estimate Liabilities comprise a claims provision and a premium provision.
 The claims provision includes cash flows relating to events that occurred before the valuation date, whether reported or not.
 The cash flows include premiums, net claims costs and expenses.
 The premium provision includes cash flows relating to future claim events that have not yet occurred, but that are covered by existing contracts and legally binding pre-inception contracts.
 The cash flows include premiums, net claims and expenses, in respect of future claim events.
-Where future premium cash flows are expected to exceed projected future claim and expense cash flows, the premium provision is negative, as is the case for Fire and Other Damage to Property.
+Where future premium cash flows are expected to exceed projected future claim and expense cash flows, the premium provision is negative as is the case for Fire and Other Damage to Property.